tsatria03/CookyCraze/docks/readme.txt

 How much the reroll cost increases with each reroll.
 Uses compounding scaling, the same as the singles shop.

 Keep this value low.
 Setting it too high will make rerolling unaffordable very quickly.

+reroll_warning
+Controls how the reroll button behaves when the focused quest is already complete.
+Accepts a number from 1 to 5.

+1 = No confirmation on any reroll.
+The reroll fires immediately.
+2 = Shows a confirmation prompt only when rerolling an incomplete quest.
+3 = Shows a confirmation prompt only when rerolling a completed quest.
+This is the default.
+4 = Shows a confirmation prompt before any reroll, complete or not.
+5 = Hides the reroll button entirely when a completed quest is focused.
+Incomplete quests reroll without prompting.

 reroll_sound
 The sound file to play when the player rerolls.
 Relative to sounds/misc/.